 An ice machine is a food manufacturing plant, it takes in a raw material, water, and turns it into a food product, ice.
 The purity of the water is very important in obtaining pure ice and in maximizing product life.
-It is generally better to filter the water, although there is no one filter that will cure all water problems.
-A good filter combined with a polyphosphate feeder gives about the best overall performance.
+Even though there isn't one filter that will cure all water problems, a good filter combined with a polyphosphate feeder gives about the best overall performance.